LSBurchardt/R_app_rhythm/README.md

 To get started with the App look at the Manual (**manual.pdf**, in the folder **RhythmAnalysis**), there everything from download to use and interpretation of results will be presented.

 Note: This is a work in progress and not all functionalities are finished yet.
-(March, 2022)
+(November, 2022)